amjad-mahfoud/amjad-mahfoud/README.md

 I am a **software engineer** 👨‍💻, interested in *Math*, *Deep Learning*, *Robotics* and *Automumus Systems*

-📫 Want to chat? find me on Skype at amjad.mahfoud

 <!--
 **amjad-mahfoud/amjad-mahfoud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.